HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Package which this enhances but not available for checking: 'doSNOW'
+    Package which this enhances but not available for checking: ‘doSNOW’
     ```

 *   checking R code for possible problems ...
 NOTE